Onsight Sport League

 Step 1: Form Your Team

-One team = 4 Climbers (We highly suggest that you have one alternate for weeks when someone plays hookie or drops out).
+One team = 4 Climbers (We highly suggest to have one alternate for weeks when someone plays hookie or drops out).

-Pick a Division: Top-Rope or Sport (Lead) Division.
-Anyone lead-certified must compete in the Sport division, no exceptions.
+Pick a Category: Top-Rope or Sport (Lead) Category.
+Anyone lead-certified must compete in the Sport Category, no exceptions.

 Interested in joining a team?
 Let us know and we’ll get you on one!